amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

    pip install proselint

-Alternatively, those wishing to develop Proselint can retrieve the Git repository from https://github.com/amperser/Proselint and then install the software using setuptools:
+Alternatively, those wishing to develop Proselint can retrieve the Git repository from https://github.com/amperser/Proselint and then install the software using setuptools(implicitly ``python setup.py develop``):

 .. code-block:: bash

-   python setup.py develop
+   pip install -e .

 Command-line utility